Andy Priaulx: Touring cars

-He was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours.
+Priaulx was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours.

 Priaulx during the first free practice session of the 2010 FIA WTCC Race of Japan.

 Priaulx again raced in the World Touring Car Championship for BMW Team UK in 2009, finishing fourth in the standings.
 As well as the WTCC, he competed in selected rounds of the American Le Mans Series for BMW and a number of races in the Australian V8 Supercars championship, driving a Walkinshaw Racing Holden with David Reynolds at the Phillip Island and Bathurst endurance races.

 In 2010, Priaulx continued to race in the World Touring Car Championship for BMW and competed in several races for BMW in the Le Mans Series, 2010 Armor All Gold Coast 600 in V8 Supercars with Craig Lowndes, Race of Champions, as well as the Le Mans 24 Hours.

 Priaulx competing in the 2013 DTM season.

 On 5 December 2010, BMW announced that it would not be continuing its factory effort in the World Touring Car Championship from 2011 onwards.
 It was announced on 25 January 2011, that Priaulx contest the Intercontinental Le Mans Cup for BMW, as well as undertaking testing duties for BMW with cars from other racing categories.

 Priaulx driving for BMW at Brands Hatch during the 2015 British Touring Car Championship season.

 Priaulx spent the 2012 and 2013 seasons racing for BMW in the Deutsche Tourenwagen Masters, scoring his best result in the final round of the 2013 season at the Hockenheimring, where he finished in sixth after starting in third.
 He switched to racing in the United SportsCar Championship in the United States for 2014.
-In January 2015 it was announced at Autosport International that Priaulx would return to the British Touring Car Championship for 2015 with West Surrey Racing, campaigning a BMW 125i M Sport, combining his BTCC programme with racing works BMWs in the European Le Mans Series and the North American Endurance Cup.
+In January 2015, it was announced at Autosport International that Priaulx would return to the British Touring Car Championship for 2015 with West Surrey Racing, campaigning a BMW 125i M Sport, combining his BTCC programme with racing works BMWs in the European Le Mans Series and the North American Endurance Cup.

-On 10 December 2018, it was announced that Priaulx will join Lynk & Co Cyan Racing for the 2019 World Touring Car Cup season, partnering former WTCC champions Yvan Muller, Thed Björk and Yvan's nephew Yann Ehrlacher.
+On 10 December 2018, it was announced that Priaulx would join Lynk & Co Cyan Racing for the 2019 World Touring Car Cup season, partnering former WTCC champions Yvan Muller, Thed Björk and Yvan's nephew Yann Ehrlacher.
 On 17 November 2019, Priaulx secured his maiden win in the FIA World Touring Car Cup in Macau.